-A systematic review of 28 studies showed the higher the level of education of parents, the more often they refused the HPV vaccine.
+A systematic review of 28 studies showed the higher was the level of parents' education, the higher was the likelihood of them refusing the HPV vaccine.

 Factors associated with uptake of measles, mumps, and rubella vaccine (MMR) and use of single antigen vaccines in a contemporary UK cohort: prospective cohort study.

-The higher the level of education, age and income, the more often parents refused the MMR, and chose a non-combined measles vaccine.
+The higher the level of education, age and income, the more likelihood of parents refusing the MMR, and choosing a monovalent measles vaccine.
 (United Kingdom)